 - Personal statements – to understand skills, motivation and interest in subject

-- Interview – to access any non-academic requirements, such as communication skills, level of self-awareness and confidence.
+- Interview – to further clarify information submitted or access any non-academic requirements, such as communication skills, level of self-awareness and confidence.

 Issues considered in Application